 The above responsibilities are to be executed in coordination with emergency management authorities.
 A Summary of Dam Owner's Responsibilities by role are outlined in Table 6-1.
-Responsibilities are listed for key personnel including the Operations Manager, Dam Operator, Director of Recycling Operations, General Manager, Communications, Dam Safety Engineer, and EAP Coordinator.
+Responsibilities are listed for key personnel including the Director of Water and Recycling Operations, Dam Operator, Executive Director of Operations, General Manager, IRWD Communications office, Dam Safety Engineer, and EAP Coordinator.